-Start conversations because you want to understand the filter through which they view their experience, because that’s the wellspring of satisfaction.
+Start conversations because you want to understand the filter through which they view their experience because that’s the wellspring of satisfaction.
 Seek first to understand; be curious.
-Stop short of making guesses about their behaviour.
+Stop short of making guesses about their behavior.

 What story do you want to tell?

 So, that’s our story… now, we want to hear yours!

 Pull up a chair and join the conversation in our Facebook Group: bit.ly/shmsgroup